-Baby bella mushroom caps are brought to life with some melted butter, garlic, and a hint of parmesan cheese.
+Baby bella mushroom caps are roasted to perfection with some melted butter, garlic, and a hint of parmesan cheese.

 - 1/4 cup unsalted butter